 - Open the Photos app on your iPhone and select an image with a clearly defined subject, such as a flower or an animal.

 - Check the info icon (“i”) at the bottom of the screen.
-If a small star appears above it, tap it - that means the feature is available.
+If a small star appears above it, tap it—that means the feature is available.

 - Tap the small icon in the middle of the photo to view search results.

-If the Visual Lookup button is not displayed, the option is not available for that photo.
-The search results consist of Siri knowledge, similar images from the Internet, and other online information sources.
-By the way, the feature not only requires iOS 15.4 but also newer hardware.
-According to Apple, all devices from the iPhone XR, XS, and SE 2020 or newer are supported.
-Are you looking for new accessories?
-Then take a look in our Amazon Storefront - there you will find numerous products from leading suppliers, also for HomeKit and Co.!
+If the "Visual Lookup" button isn't displayed, the option isn't available for that photo.
+Search results will consist of Siri knowledge, similar images from the web, and other online information sources.
+By the way, the feature requires not only iOS 15.4 but also newer hardware.
+According to Apple, all devices from the iPhone XR, XS, and SE 2020 or later are supported.
+Looking for new accessories?
+Then take a look. in our Amazon Storefront - there you will find numerous products from leading suppliers, also for HomeKit and Co.!
 (Photo by Elinaxx1v / Bigstockphoto)